OpenMachine-ai/tinyfive/README.md

 TinyFive is a simple RISC-V simulation model and [ISS](https://en.wikipedia.org/wiki/Instruction_set_simulator) written entirely in Python:
-- TinyFive is useful for running neural networks on RISC-V: Simulate your RISC-V assembly code along with your neural network all in Python (and without relying on RISC-V toolchains).
+- It's useful for running neural networks on RISC-V: Simulate your RISC-V assembly code along with your neural network all in Python (and without relying on RISC-V toolchains).
-- It's also useful for ML scientists who are using ML/RL for compiler optimization (see [CompilerGym](https://github.com/facebookresearch/CompilerGym/blob/development/README.md)).
+- TinyFive is also useful for ML scientists who are using ML/RL for compiler optimization (see [CompilerGym](https://github.com/facebookresearch/CompilerGym/blob/development/README.md)).
 - If you want to learn how RISC-V works, TinyFive lets you play with instructions and assembly code.
-- Fewer than 1000 lines of code (w/o tests and examples).
+- [Fewer than 1000 lines](https://github.com/OpenMachine-ai/tinyfive/blob/main/tinyfive.py) of code (w/o tests and examples).

 ### Table of content
 - [Running in colab notebook](#running-in-colab-notebook)